ge-high-assurance/VERDICT/tools/verdict-back-ends/verdict-bundle/verdict-stem-runner/README.md

 [OSATE](https://osate.org/about-osate.html) is an Open Source AADL Tool Environment based on the Eclipse Modeling Tools IDE.
-The VERDICT tools consist of an OSATE plugin and a set of VERDICT back-end programs invoked by the plugin.
+The VERDICT tools consist of a VERDICT plugin for OSATE and a set of VERDICT back-end programs invoked by the plugin.

 This directory builds a program called verdict-stem-runner which runs STEM queries on CSV data.
 This program is usually called from another